migillett/Batch-Convert/README.md

       - RUN_EVERY="10" # how often to run the scan in minutes
     volumes:
       - /path/to/source/directory:/app/source:rw # the source files you want to convert
-      - /path/to/destination/directory:/app/export:rw # where you want to save the ocnverted files to
+      - /path/to/destination/directory:/app/export:rw # where you want to save the converted files to
+    # OPTIONAL - set resource limits on the transcoding to give your computer some breathing room
+    # deploy:
+    #   resources:
+    #     limits:
+    #       cpus: '3'
+    #       memory: 8G

 ```